Accident Reporting Requirements

 What happens to this information?

-It is reviewed by a Rail Safety Officer and then entered into the Industrial Railway confidential provincial rail safety data base and then used in identifying trends in the industry.
+It is reviewed by a Rail Safety Officer and then entered into the confidential provincial rail safety data base and used for future site compliance reviews or to identify trends in the industry.